 Language (for Non Verbal Children with CVI)

-Stimming is short for self-stimulating behaviour, and is commonly seen in autistic children who may repeatedly make the same movement, like waving a hand or tapping something over and over.
-The cause is not known, the purpose is not known, and whether the child has any control over the behaviour is not known.
+Stimming is short for self-stimulating behaviour, and is commonly seen in autistic people who may repeatedly make the same movement, like waving a hand or tapping something over and over.
+The cause is not known, the purpose is not known, and whether the person has any control over the behaviour is not known.
 This means the view that it is a 'self-stimulation behaviour' is not correct, and for this reason the term 'stimming' is not widely used.
 It is an observation of repetitive body movements, that is all we really know at present, although there are many theories.

-In CVI we have seen repetitive body movements, including head turning from side to side, sometimes when a child is excited about something visual.
+In CVI we have seen repetitive body movements, including head turning from side to side, sometimes when a person is excited about something visual.
 In our experience it can also sometimes be a way of seeing more when the area of vision seen (field of vision) is very narrow.
 Also rocking, which we know can help stimulate vision by creating movement.

 Visual Perception Difficulties / Visual Processing Difficulties

 These terms are used when vision has been assessed or observed as not processing typically, which is not due to any issues with the eyes.
-In all children, particularly with any sort of learning difficulties, it is essential that eye health and vision are regularly tested, as many have unmet visual support needs, usually requiring glasses.
-An unmet need for glasses can cause what looks like visual perception difficulties, because things that one might expect a child to see, they don't or can't see - because they need glasses!
+In all people, particularly with any sort of learning difficulties, it is essential that eye health and vision are regularly tested, as many have unmet visual support needs, usually requiring glasses.
+An unmet need for glasses can cause what looks like visual perception difficulties, because things that one might expect a person to see, they don't or can't see - because they need glasses!